docer2000/cinema_theater/README.md

 Current income;
 The total income that shows how much money the theatre will get if all the tickets are sold.

-Program have own methods, arrays, case-switch branches and exceptions.